-There is one other element involved in my inability or failure to reach out to him -- not to mention that I entered "the game" a bit late in life-- but there were certain tectonic shifts in the aesthetics (and therefore the politics) of the younger musicians I was associating with during the time when lower-case, onkyo (as quiet school) & so-called reductionism were fresh and ascendant blooms.
-While I am relatively certain most musicians in these schools or streams would never denounce Derek Bailey-- who was arguably one of the most cracked, brilliant & fertile musical imaginations of his generation and in my opinion an undisputable influence upon and even a necessary study for anyone who plays improv guitar (prepapared or unprepared)-- it also seems clear that of these many players he impressed a few of them wanted perhaps to get over this influence and establish new musical identities & explore another vocabulary.
-Rather famously demonstrating my point is Taku Sugimoto's distancing himself from Derek after what appeared to have been some happy years.
-That Derek's playing might have become symbolic of the fast-paced, bristly and busy, grand-central-station-on-fire-alert school of super-chops improv sqwonk is however for my own sense of things almost un-noticeably without severe import because he was after all a master of great compressed silences that he fit into, that gapped, the space, between.
-Notes.
-Which he seemed to know when and when notOddly enough, as I mentioned, I never caught him live, although I've never heard any album of his that did not sound 100-per-cent-live-performance, period.
-I've not really paid much attention to the album of the songs and ballads probably because I also tended to enjoy Derek's work most in the confused context of other players (like that first massive impression made by Music Improvisation Company,1970) where I-- maybe differently or the same as tomorrow-- felt he was somehow most clever and unpredictable and perhaps just because I too started to listen differently and became more concerned with what I had to say myself, on my own, with the instrument, and without it.
+I entered "the game" a bit late in life-- but there were certain tectonic shifts in the aesthetics (and therefore the politics) of the younger musicians, when lower-case, onkyo (as quiet school) berlin reduction, london silence, the fresh and ascendant blooms --- it also seems clear that of these many players, he impressed a few of them who later wanted perhaps to get over this influence and establish new musical identities & explore another vocabulary, rather famously Taku Sugimoto's distancing from Derek after what appeared to have been some happy years.
+That Derek's playing might have become symbolic of the fast-paced, bristly and busy, grand-central-station-on-fire-alert school of super-chops improv sqwonk is however for my own sense of things almost un-noticeable, without severe import, because he was after all a master of great compressed silences that he fit into, that gapped, the space, between as on the album with Music Improvisation Company,1970 where I just had to start thinking differently again.
 Which brings me to the day that Derek died, 9 years ago, when I was in Berlin, on Christmas Day, when I was alone.
 And then suddenly more alone.
+More alone than ever because alone in Berlin.
 I read the news.
 I closed the web-browser.
 I went to the guitar on the table and picked up a violin bow, pressed record, and started a great throbbing drone chord that tapered and thinned as I bowed back and forth gently detuning until the sound ultimately dissipated into vapor.
 When I returned from my trance, I looked at the time-line and saw 59 minutes had elapsed.
-And I had had no idea.
-That was my ritual prayer for his travels through the chiasmos of the bardo.
+And I had had no idea what had happened.
+Ritual prayer for his travels through the chiasmos of the bardo.
 Or any better opportunity.